-When beginners see runs like these, they tend to dive in headfirst — just before savvy, experienced investors start to cash in on the gains, leading to declines in the stock price.
+When beginners see runs like these in individual stocks, they tend to dive in headfirst — just before savvy, experienced investors start to cash in on the gains, leading to declines in the stock price.
 This action is referred to as chasing the catalyst.

 It’s a lot like chasing a panther.
 Once you see it, it’s gone, but it could turn around and bite you.